La-Z-Boy (NYSE:LZB) Releases Earnings Results, Beats Estimates By $0.27 EPS

 La-Z-Boy Cuts Dividend

-The firm also recently announced a quarterly dividend, which was paid on Thursday, June 15th.
-Stockholders of record on Friday, June 2nd were issued a $0.1815 dividend.
-The ex-dividend date of this dividend was Thursday, June 1st.
-This represents a $0.73 dividend on an annualized basis and a dividend yield of 2.63%.
-La-Z-Boy’s payout ratio is 20.63%.
+The firm also recently disclosed a quarterly dividend, which was paid on Thursday, June 15th.
+Stockholders of record on Friday, June 2nd were paid a $0.1815 dividend.
+The ex-dividend date was Thursday, June 1st.
+This represents a $0.73 annualized dividend and a dividend yield of 2.65%.
+La-Z-Boy’s dividend payout ratio is currently 20.63%.

 About La-Z-Boy